Our CEO Mom Cruise Planners Scentsy Izigg Work at Home Just Between Friends Flex Jobs Social Media Job

 What has been your biggest business struggle as an entrepreneur?

 Sometimes it’s hard to “fire” clients, but it’s a necessary evil.
 If things just aren’t working out where both parties are happy with everything, but especially if it’s been a long-standing relationship, it’s important to part ways and encourage them to find someone who can help them on the levels they need.
-I’ll often recommend other businesses to clients when this has to happen, just so they don’t feel like I’m leaving them in the lurch.
+I’ll often recommend other businesses to clients when this has to happen so that they don’t feel like I’m leaving them in the lurch.
 I care a lot about people, and I hate having to cut things off.
-It’s hard, but unfortunately has to be done sometimes.
+It’s hard but unfortunately has to be sometimes done.

 What advice would you give to a new entrepreneur?